Can noncommutativity affect the whole history of the Universe?: Introduction

-A decade ago it was possible to conclude from observational data that the Universe is going through a phase of accelerated expansion\cite{expansion}.
-After that, the main hypothesis in the literature that tries to explain this fascinating feature is that the Universe is uniformly filled with an exotic fluid (the dark energy), which would drive the accelerated expansion of the Universe under an equation of state $P/\rho=w<-1/3$.
-In this context, the cosmological constant is an important candidate to represent the dark energy, since it acts as a source \cite{data1} with $p/\rho=-1$, which is consistent with observational results.
-However, the theoretical value for the cosmological constant (estimated by the physics of high energy particles) conflicts with observational data by 30 orders of magnitude in the energy scale\cite{data2}.
-Despite of this, the role played by the cosmological constant at the FRW cosmological model (obtained via Schutz formalism) has been investigated at the quantum level\cite{nivaldo} and interesting results have been obtained: the positive cosmological constant can take account of the initial inflationary period and also of a late accelerated expansion phase, with an in-between decelerated expansion phase; also, the past and future cosmological singularities are removed.
-Another common proposal for this issue in Cosmology that of employing quantized scalar fields ({\it inflatons})\cite{inflaton}.
+Almost twenty years ago it was possible to conclude from observational data that the Universe is going through a phase of accelerated expansion \cite{expansion}.
+After that, many hypothesis appeared in the literature trying to explain this fascinating feature.
+The different explanations are divided in two major groups: the ones using general relativity (GR) as the correct theory to explain the gravitational phenomena and the others that do not use it.
+Among the ones in the first group we may mention the models that consider the Universe uniformly filled with a phantom fluid (the dark energy), which would drive the accelerated expansion of the Universe under an equation of state $p/\rho = \alpha < -1/3$, where $\alpha$ is a constant which defines the fluid, $p$ is the fluid pressure and $\rho$ its density \cite{phantom}.
+In this context, the cosmological constant is an important candidate to represent the dark energy, since it acts as a fluid with $p/\rho = -1$ ($\Lambda$CDM model), which is consistent with observational results \cite{data1}.
+However, the theoretical value for the cosmological constant (estimated by the physics of high energy particles) conflicts with observational data by 30 orders of magnitude in the energy scale \cite{data2}.
+Despite of this, the role played by the cosmological constant at the FRW cosmological model has been investigated at the quantum level \cite{nivaldo} and interesting results have been obtained.
+The positive cosmological constant can take account of the initial inflationary period and also of a late accelerated expansion phase, with an in-between decelerated expansion phase.
+Also, the past and future cosmological singularities are removed.
+Among the explanations to the present accelerated expansion using theories other than GR we may mention the ones which modify the 4-dimensional Einstein-Hilbert action by adding higher order curvature invariants.
+In the simplest examples in this class, the GR action is modified by the addition of Ricci scalar ($R$) functions.
+They are the so called f(R) theories \cite{f(R)}.
+For a review on different theoretical explanations for the present accelerated expansion see Ref. \cite{trodden}.

-Recently, the role played by the noncommutativity has been extensively investigated in cosmological models\cite{NCC} and in this scenario it was possible to prove that the past and future cosmological singularities are removed by the NC parameter\cite{barbosa1} and that the NC effects are relevant to the entire history of the Universe for intermediary times\cite{nelsonP}. {It is important to mention two important works in which the authors also try to describe the present accelerated expansion of our Universe using noncommutativity \cite{pedram, obregon}, by demonstrating that the NC parameter does affect the FRW cosmological model, since the effective self-interaction potential of the scalar field is modified with the introduction of the NC parameter; consequently, the initial inflationary period and the late accelerated expansion phase are parametrized by the NC parameter.}